Media

 Parole determinations and media releases are available on the website.
 You can also contact the media officer and be placed on the Media Distribution Email List and you will automatically receive all media releases, advisories and published decisions.

-You can also follow SPA on Twitter @NSWParole for all the latest news.
+You can also follow the Authority on X @NSWParole for all the latest news.

 How do I find out which prison an offender is housed?